 Officials: 2 more measles cases confirmed in New Jersey

 LAKEWOOD, N.J.
-(AP) — New Jersey health officials say they've confirmed two more cases of measles.
+(AP) — New Jersey health officials have confirmed two more cases of measles in a central New Jersey community, with another seven people also suspected of having the virus.

-The new cases were announced Thursday.
-Officials say these people developed symptoms after being exposed to another person who acquired measles while traveling internationally.

-Officials say the people infected in the two new cases may have exposed others to the disease while they were at sites in Lakewood between Oct.
-25-30.
+Officials say the infected people may have exposed others to the disease while they were at sites in Lakewood between Oct.
+25-31.
 The state health department considers this an outbreak of measles in the community.

-Anyone who suspects they were exposed to the disease should call a health care provider before going to a medical office or emergency department so special arrangements can be made for an evaluation.
-This will also protect other people and medical staff from possible infection.
+Anyone who suspects they were exposed should call a health care provider before going to a medical office or emergency department so special arrangements can be made for an evaluation.
+This also protects other people and medical staff from possible infection.

 Measles is a highly contagious disease.
 Symptoms include rash, high fever, cough, runny nose and red, watery eyes.